 Adjustment of Status or Consular Processing

 Receiving a green card is always a two-step process.
 The petitioner first files a request for an immigrant visa through form I-130.
 Once the USCIS approves your immigrant visa, the foreign national applies for it.
 Once he receives it, and enters the US he becomes a lawful permanent resident.
-If the foreign national is in the United States, he can collect it in the US without leaving.
+If the foreign national is in the United States, the general rule provides the applicant can collect it in the US without leaving.
+Of course, every rule has exceptions, and we discuss these below.
 If the foreign national is outside the US, he or she must receive an immigrant visa through consular processing.

 Obtaining lawful permanent residency in the United States is a discretionary benefit.
 It also obviously a benefit with great advantages in terms of saving a trip out of the country.
 For this to work though, the foreign national must be eligible for the adjustment of status process.